Jon Anik: Other appearances

 Anik has made several radio and TV appearances, including ESPN programs SportsNation, The Scott Van Pelt Show, The Herd with Colin Cowherd, and The Doug Gottlieb Show.
 Other appearances include: ESPN Radio 1100 in Las Vegas, ProMMA Radio, MMAjunkie Radio, MMA Weekly Radio, The MMA Hour, the Sherdog Radio Network, and also featured on the ESPN UFC podcast every week with his "Anik-dotes".

 Anik was the play-by-play voice for Season 1 of Bellator Fighting Championships.
 Anik co-starred in the MMA feature film Warrior as he states "I was pleasantly surprised when I got the script that I had six wardrobe changes," Anik told MMAjunkie.com Radio.
 "I guess I was surprised I had that many lines.
 I don't know how many made the final cut, though.

 As of April 2015, Anik and former UFC commentator Kenny Florian started the Anik-Florian podcast.
 On the podcast mixed martial arts, sports and pop culture are discussed.

+Anik covered the Canelo vs. Crawford card, which took place from the Allegiant Stadium on September 13, 2025.
+He served as the play-by-play commentator.